 The joint differences are one reason that the operational concept is taking some time, Cone said, citing that the seven-page Strategic Landpower White Paper took five months to complete.

-If it takes time to pave the right path, that's alright, Cone said, because the Strategic Landpower concept needs to be enduring.
+If it takes time to pave the right path, that's all right, Cone said, because the strategic landpower concept needs to be enduring.

 Changes Already Decided

 Some decisions already have been made, Cone said.
 Special operations has been added as an Army competency.